CatimaLoyalty/Website/_pages/faq.md

 ## Updates

+### What differences exist between app stores?

+Catima comes in two almost fully identical flavours: "FOSS" and "GPlay".

+The "FOSS" flavour is the default flavour and available through IzzyOnDroid, F-Droid and on GitHub.

+The "GPlay" flavour removes the "donate" button in the About screen, as Google forbids linking to any payment platform not on Google Play.
+It also adds a "Rate on Google Play" button to the About screen, which would make no sense if you're not getting the app from Google Play.

+There are no other differences between the versions.
+For your security we strongly discourage downloading Catima from any other source than IzzyOnDroid, F-Droid, GitHub or Google Play.

 ### How long does it take for an update to be available?

 An APK file for every update is published to [GitHub Releases](https://github.com/CatimaLoyalty/Android/releases) and submitted to Google Play (and automatically detected by IzzyOnDroid).
 Below is the list of "app stores" sorted by how fast they update.